SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/User/isAdministrator.md

 so.topic: reference
 ---

+# User.isAdministrator()

 Returns true if the user is an administrator, false if not.